 - Restrictions - list places that you can’t deliver to (such as PO Boxes or countries where your goods are prohibited).
 Can also include extended timeframes or additional costs for dangerous goods such as batteries or liquids.

 We have a shipping policy generator tool to make this structure even easier

 A note on international shipping

-You can determine if your business will be affected by checking out our Countries page and researching what the duty and tax rates are for the main destinations you plan on shipping to.
+You can determine if your business will be affected by checking out our Countries page and researching the duty and tax rates for the main destinations you plan on shipping to.

 If duties and taxes will apply, there are two ways to handle payment:

 - Deliver the shipment with duties and taxes paid (DDP).
 Certain express couriers have certified brokers who can process these payments to customs for you for a small, fixed fee.

 - Deliver the shipment with duties and taxes unpaid (DDU).
 However, by choosing this option, your customer will be responsible for settling the amount directly with customs.